 - demonstrate strong leadership and influence

 - display a high level of computer literacy

 - show commercial awareness and an understanding of business

 - be self-motivated and able to motivate staff at all levels

 - communicate effectively, both orally and in writing

 - manage projects, as well as produce and deliver presentations

-Most employers look for candidates with work experience, even at junior levels, so relevant work experience, gained through vacation or sandwich placements, is advantageous.
+Most employers look for candidates with work experience, even at a junior level, so relevant work experience, gained through vacation or sandwich placements, is advantageous.
 Experience gained through voluntary work can also be very helpful.

-Becoming a student member of relevant societies, institutes or charities will not only increase knowledge of the sector and show commitment to potential employers; it will also provide essential opportunities to network and make useful contacts.
-It is also important to keep track of developments and changes in the sector.
+Becoming a student member of relevant societies, institutes or charities will increase your knowledge of the sector, show your commitment to the field to potential employers and provide you with essential opportunities to network and make useful contacts.
+It's also important to keep track of developments and changes in the sector.

 Upgrading to professional membership levels will add industry-recognised qualifications to your CV, increasing your employability.